Halitosis – Bad breath

-Around 25% of the population suffers from chronic halitosis and the percentage is higher in older individuals than younger ones.
-Halitosis, or bad breath, most often starts in the mouth (85%).
+Bad breath, also know as halitosis, occurs in everyone at some point but around 25% of the population suffer from chronic halitosis.
+This percentage is higher in older individuals than younger ones.
+Halitosis most often starts in the mouth, studies show around 85% of the cases are from the oral cavity.
 Gingivitis and periodontitis are the main causes of the problem.25 Poor oral hygiene allows food particles to collect on the surface of the tongue, between the teeth, or along the gum tissue that surrounds the teeth.
 Naturally occurring bacteria in your mouth then break down those food particles, releasing chemicals that have a strong odor.

 Microbial degradation of food particles produce volatile sulphur compounds (VSCs).
 The most important VSCs involved in halitosis are hydrogen sulphide (H2S), methyl mercaptan (CH3SH) and dimethyl sulphide (CH3)2S.
 Other molecules involved in this bacterial degradation process are: diamines (indole and skatole) or polyamines (cadverin and putrescin).
 They seem play a less important role in the expression of bad breath.

 How do we discover the cause of halitosis?

 This is difficult because the entire diagnosis is somewhat subjective.
 There are VSC machines that we discuss down below, but mostly we rely on someone smelling the breath.
 Kapoor 2016 has a great flowchart for the diagnosis of bad breath.
 Zenker’s diverticulum or hypopharyngeal diverticulum is another cause that is not mentioned below.